AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

         Text of relevant information:";
     ```

     Compare this system prompt to our original `_systemPrompt`.
-Both are similar in providing information for how the AI Agent should behave.
+Both are similar in providing information for how the LLM should behave.
 However, the new system prompt provides greater context and a clear list of instructions for what it is supposed to do.
 It also provides a placeholder for where it expects to see additional information.

 1. We next need to modify the function that will call the LLM.
 Locate the **GetRagCompletionAsync()** function in **SemanticKernelService.cs** with the following signature.